Khan/perseus/CONTRIBUTING.md

 The root React components of perseus are:

- * EditorPage (src/editor-page.jsx): This renders the entire editor, and is what you see on test.html.
+ * EditorPage (src/editor-page.jsx): This renders the entire editor, and is what you see on the demo page.
  * Editor (src/editor.jsx): This renders the left text editor for the question area, custom-format answer area, or a hint.
 It manages much of question and widget serialization.